Site Network: Personal | Taubin Group LEMS | Brown

 Camera Culture Research Group – Cambridge, MA

-Researching advanced methods in computational photography, human-computer-interaction, and medical imaging.
-Responsibilities also include presenting Camera Culture research to visiting Media Lab sponsors.
+Researched advanced methods in computational photography, human-computer-interaction, and medical imaging.
+Responsibilities also included presenting Camera Culture research to visiting Media Lab sponsors.
+Published results at ICCP 2009.

 Mitsubishi Research Laboratory (MRL) – Cambridge, MA

-Working in collaboration with Dr. Ramesh Raskar and Prof. Gabriel Taubin to develop advanced methods for computational photography, 3D scanning, and active imaging.
+Worked in collaboration with Dr. Ramesh Raskar and Prof. Gabriel Taubin to develop advanced methods for computational photography, 3D scanning, and active imaging.
+Published results at CAe 2008 and SIGGRAPH Asia 2008.

 07/06 – 07/06 INRIA Rhône-Alpes (NSF-INRIA REUSSI Research Intern)